top of page

 • Case Study Two part 1: body language observation

-Let’s take another example, you have been given the task to do a presentation to your peers and public speaking is not something that you are comfortable with.
-You are feeling anxious to present in front of a big audience of experts.
+Let’s take another example: you have been given the task of presenting to your peers, and public speaking is not something that you are comfortable with.
+You feel anxious to present in front of a big audience of experts.
 You are trying to avoid eye contact with the people you know but still can’t help peeping at their reactions while you carry out your performance.

 • Case Study Two part 2: body language interpretation

-Your peers’ approval matters: if they seem happy, you can assume that your presentation is a success and you will most likely get good feedback.
-However, how many times have you felt that way and still got bad feedback?
-How could your peers have smiled during the whole presentation and be that critical on the feedback forms?
+Your peers’ approval matters: if they seem happy, you can assume your presentation is a success, and you will most likely get good feedback.
+However, how often have you felt that way and still got bad feedback?
+How could your peers have smiled during the whole presentation and be that critical of the feedback forms?
 Well, it seems that you didn’t interpret your peers’ body language properly.

-How many of you heard that crossing your arms means that you are close-minded or close to the discussion.
+How many of you have heard that crossing your arms means you are close-minded or close to the discussion?
 Really?
 What if it was just a comfortable posture?
 What if it keeps you warm?
 What if you are starving and trying to avoid noisy stomach gurgles?

 So, can we really ‘read’ body language?

-Can we really read body language?
+Can we read body language?
 What do scientists say?

-Scientists also observe body language in order to ‘read’ it.
+Scientists also observe body language to ‘read’ it.
 This is why they came with these primary facial expressions linked to primary emotions.

 1.